Your Generalist Employees Are Crucial–Make Sure They Know It

 Start by simply asking generalist employees what their strengths are.
 Give them projects that utilize and stretch those skills in interesting ways.
 More likely than not, generalists respond well to varied types of assignments and situations.
 Connect them with other departments or peers who can leverage their strengths.

-It’s important to note: For generalists to truly thrive, organizations should embrace a holistic approach to overall business success.
+It’s important to note: For generalists to truly thrive, organisations should embrace a holistic approach to overall business success.
 Leaders must be willing to empower generalists to take uncertain paths to deliver results.
 Be flexible and open-minded about what work can look like for these handy multi-tools.
 In other words, leave them to their methods, and they just might surprise you.

 Prioritize employee recognition

 Just as generalists can bounce from project to project and work across disciplines, they can also get lost in the shuffle.
 Recognition has a powerful impact on generalists.
-But it must be personalized and frequent to be effective.
+But it must be personalised and frequent to be effective.

 Generalists thrive on diversity and new challenges.
 Find time in the everyday employee experience to celebrate generalists and their unique contributions.
 Recognition should come from leaders, peers, and even colleagues.
-And when it’s integrated—meaning it’s personalized, frequent, and part of the everyday culture—the data shows a magnified impact on the great work, engagement, and inclusion of generalists.
+And when it’s integrated—meaning it’s personalised, frequent, and part of the everyday culture—the data shows a magnified impact on the great work, engagement, and inclusion of generalists.

 Generalists bring a unique range of experience to innovate and lead in the constantly changing workplace.
-But they need challenges and room to grow, along with frequent, personalized recognition so they can thrive and remain engaged in their work.
+But they need challenges and room to grow, along with frequent, personalised recognition so they can thrive and remain engaged in their work.

-Check out our 2023 Global Culture Report for the research and trends that will keep your workplace culture relevant and thriving.
+cheque out our 2023 Global Culture Report for the research and trends that will keep your workplace culture relevant and thriving.